sparkflows/sparkflows-docs/docs/quick-start/04-build-dashboard.rst

 Name the Dashboard
 ==================

-Give a ``name`` to your Dashboard.
-You can also add a description for the New Dashboard.
+Give a name to your Dashboard.
+You can also add a description for the new dashboard.

-Drag and drop selected Nodes from the workflows into the Dashboard canvas
+Drag and drop selected nodes from the workflows into the Dashboard canvas
 ===================================

-On the LHS of the Dashboard Designer, the list of workflows would show up.
-With each Workflow, the Nodes inside the Workflow would be displayed.
+On the left hand side of the Dashboard Designer, the list of workflows would show up.
+With each Workflow, the nodes inside the Workflow would be displayed.

-Nodes inside the workflow can be dragged and dropped onto the Dashboard to make them part of the Dashboard.
+Nodes inside the workflow can be dragged and dropped onto the dashboard to make them part of the dashboard.

-In the Dashboard below we have added 2 nodes to the Dashboard.
+In the dashboard below we have added two nodes to the dashboard.

 .. figure:: ../_assets/tutorials/quickstart/13.PNG
    :alt: Dashboard